TreeDGS: Aerial Gaussian Splatting for Distant DBH Measurement: Proposed Pipeline

 We use this depth-plane formulation in Section~\ref{sec:opacity_sampling} to define a depth-aware, surface-consistent opacity integral at arbitrary 3D query points.

-\paragraph{Adaptive training with RLGS.} We integrate RLGS~\cite{li2025rlgs} as an online controller that adapts selected training hyper-parameters based on observed optimization dynamics.
-In our setting, this is used to stabilize opacity and geometry quality for the downstream DBH pipeline.
-After convergence, the optimized Gaussian field is denoted $\mathcal{G}$ and serves as the source representation for dense point sampling.
+\textbf{{Adaptive training with RLGS.}} We integrate RLGS~\cite{li2025rlgs} as an online controller that adapts selected training hyper-parameters based on observed optimization dynamics.
+In~our setting, this is primarily used to stabilize opacity and geometry quality for the downstream DBH pipeline.
+After convergence, the~optimized Gaussian field is denoted by $\mathcal{G}$ and serves as the source representation for dense point~sampling.

-\subsection{Surface Sampling with Opacity}
+\subsection{Surface Sampling with~Opacity}

 Our downstream stages (3D trunk segmentation and DBH fitting) require a point cloud that is (i) dense enough to represent thin stems at stand-off distance and (ii) geometrically trustworthy under heavy occlusion from foliage and understory.
-This is not automatic from a 3D Gaussian Splatting (3DGS) reconstruction: the optimized field $\mathcal{G}$ is a collection of overlapping volumetric primitives whose parameters are trained through front-to-back alpha compositing rather than an explicit surface loss \cite{kerbl20233d,zhang2024rade}.
-As a result, two seemingly straightforward exports are unreliable in our UAV forest regime.
-First, exporting one point per Gaussian (the means) produces a fragmented and extremely sparse cloud (Sec.~\ref{sec:experiments}, Fig.~\ref{fig:Compare_mean_proposed_sample}), which is insufficient for robust 3D segmentation and measurement.
-Second, back-projecting rendered depth maps into 3D and fusing them via multi-view depth-consistency preserves view-consistent sheet-like artifacts from semi-transparent vegetation while eroding already-scarce trunk evidence, especially when stems are only a few pixels wide or intermittently visible (Fig.~\ref{fig:depthconsistencysample_vs_proposedsample}).
-Therefore, we sample densely in 3D, but we accept and score samples using tests that are consistent with the same compositing model that governs 3DGS rendering and optimization.
+This is not automatic from a 3D Gaussian Splatting (3DGS) reconstruction: the optimized field $\mathcal{G}$ is a collection of overlapping volumetric primitives whose parameters are trained through front-to-back alpha compositing rather than an explicit surface loss ~\cite{kerbl20233d,zhang2024rade}.
+As~a result, two seemingly straightforward exports are unreliable in our UAV forest regime.
+First, exporting one point per Gaussian (the means) produces a fragmented and extremely sparse cloud

+which is insufficient for robust 3D segmentation and measurement.
+Second, back-projecting rendered depth maps into 3D and fusing them via multi-view depth-consistency preserves view-consistent sheet-like artifacts from semi-transparent vegetation while eroding already-scarce trunk evidence, especially when stems are only a few pixels wide or intermittently visible (see Figure~\ref{fig:depthconsistencysample_vs_proposedsample}).
+Therefore, we sample densely in 3D, but~we accept and score samples using tests that are consistent with the same compositing model that governs 3DGS rendering and~optimization.